saucelabs/sauce-docs/docs/error-reporting/advanced/morgue.md

 ### Login

-The first step to using Morgue is to log into a server.
+The first step to using Morgue is to log in to a server.

 ```bash
 $ morgue login http://localhost